 #3 There’s tonnes of ways to unwind and unplug

-When you spend a lot of time staring at a screen, it’s important to step back and unplug sometimes.
+When you spend a lot of time staring at a screen as a digital nomad, it’s important to step back and unplug sometimes.
 Getting that work-life balance couldn’t be easier than in Durban – there are loads of ways to kick back, from strolling the Golden Mile to joining in one of our beachfront yoga sessions.

 Need some extended time out?
 Durban is the coastal gateway to Kwa-Zulu Natal region which is home to game reserves, national parks and the stunning Drakensberg Mountains.
 Spend a weekend getting back into nature with us and we guarantee you’ll return to work refreshed and raring to go.

 #4 You won’t break the bank

 One of the biggest considerations for any digital nomad has to be the cost of living.
 When you’re looking for somewhere to stay long term, you want to know that your hard-earned cash will stretch.
 South Africa is an affordable destination wherever you go, but Durban is even more budget-friendly than other cities like Cape Town and Johannesburg.
 To put it in perspective, you can get great coffee for less than $2 (more on that later), eat out at some seriously good restaurants for under $10 and a night in one of our stylish dorms will only set you back around $12.

 #5 You can learn something new